olerom/formula-one-ergast/README.md

 # Formula One Ergast
-Java implementation to get information from [Ergast Developer API](http://ergast.com/mrd/).
+Java implementation to get a historical record of motor racing data from [Ergast Developer API](http://ergast.com/mrd/).

 You have to initialize Ergast object: